 ABLE TO CLAIM?

-The types of damages available in medical negligence claims can include:
+The types of damages available in medical negligence compensation claims can include:

 – Non-economic loss which includes damages for pain and suffering;